-I am a Freigeist Fellow at the Department of History, Humboldt Universität zu Berlin and the principal investigator of the research project “The London Moment”, funded by the Volkswagen Foundation.
+I am a Freigeist Fellow at the Department of History, Humboldt Universität zu Berlin and the principal investigator of the research project “The London Moment”.
 I have been awarded a PhD in Modern History by the Eberhard-Karls Universität Tübingen in 2008.
 Since then, I have held fellowships at Trinity College Dublin, University College Dublin and the Centre Marc Bloch, Berlin, and have lectured in Modern European History in TCD and UCD Dublin, Tübingen and HU Berlin.

 I have published on paramilitary violence, pacifism, veterans’ welfare, and international collaboration.
 My first book on Polish veterans of the First World War, their struggle for social benefits and national recognition, was published in 2011.
 While working in an international research project on paramilitary violence after the First World War in Dublin, led by John Horne and Robert Gerwarth, I edited a CEH Special Issue entitled “Aftershocks.
 Violence in Dissolving Empires after the First World War” as well as a volume on Veterans’ Internationalism (both with John Paul Newman).

 My current research project “The London Moment” explores the transnational collaboration of governments-in-exile in London during the Second World War and its impact on European political communication in the 20th Century.
 First publications include on the arrival of exiles in London and as a special issue on contemporary legal history, co-edited with Benjamin Lahusen (Berlin), Marcus Payk (Hamburg) and Kim Priemel (Oslo), as a result of our interdisciplinary research seminar on legal history.

 I am a post-graduate research fellow at the Department of History of Humboldt-University and member of the research project “The London Moment”.
 I studied history and political science in Freiburg and Montreal as well as North American Studies at Freie University in Berlin, and received a master’s degree in 2015.
 My master thesis dealt with transnational networks in international family planning and population control after World War II.
 It was awarded with the Prize of the Department of History and Cultural Studies for Gender Studies and published as an article in Geschichte und Gesellschaft in 2018.